opensearch-project/documentation-website/_opensearch/install/windows.md

 1. **Configure OpenSearch for your environment.**
    -  Apply basic settings to OpenSearch and start using it in your environment.

 The Windows OpenSearch archive is a self-contained directory with everything needed to run OpenSearch, including an integrated Java Development Kit (JDK).
 If you have your own Java installation and set the environment variable `JAVA_HOME`, OpenSearch will use that installation if the `OPENSEARCH_JAVA_HOME` environment variable is not set.
+To learn how to set the `OPENSEARCH_JAVA_HOME` environment variable, see [Step 3: Set up OpenSearch in your environment](#step-3-set-up-opensearch-in-your-environment).

 ## Prerequisites